afelten-Anses/QuickPhylo/README.md

 Workflow
 ========
-This workflow aims to faslty build a root tree with mash and dendropy.
-To make the root tree, two methods are available : UPGMA and nNeighbourg-Joining .
-The script can takes assembly, reads (compressed or not) or sketch files in input.
-Mash sketch, sketch each fasta and fastq files into msh files.
-Then mash dist create a distance matrix based on jaccard index at tsv format with previous sketch files and files already sketch.
+This workflow aims to faslty build a root tree with Mash and dendropy.
+To make the root tree, two methods are available : UPGMA and nNeighbourg-Joining.
+The script can takes in input assembly, reads (compressed or not) or sketch files.
+The Mash sketch function, sketch each fasta and fastq files into msh files.
+Then, the mash dist function create a distance matrix based on jaccard index at tsv format with previous sketch files and files already sketch.
 Finally dendropy produce in output a newick file with the root tree.

 ![](workflow.JPG?raw=true "script workflow")